CristinaDanielaPop/portfolio/povesti-magice/README.md

 # Povești magice

-**Povești Magice** is an interactive web application designed for children aged 5-10 that generates and reads aloud AI-powered stories in Romanian.
+**Povești magice** is an interactive web application designed for children aged 5-10 that generates and reads aloud AI-powered stories in Romanian.
 Developed as a bachelor’s degree project, it combines advanced language models with speech synthesis to create an engaging and educational experience.

 ---